 - Provide the exchange teacher with opportunities to share information about his/her home country in the host school and community, and to learn about U.S. education, culture, and society;

 - Provide a host school-based mentor teacher to support the program's implementation beginning April 2021 and assist the exchange teacher throughout his/her stay in the United States;

 - Designate a community liaison to assist the exchange teacher's transition into the community.
 This cannot be the same person as the mentor teacher or school administrator;

 - If teaching certification documents are required for the exchange teacher to work in the school, the host school will cover all costs associated with receiving teaching certification;

 - Have a plan for the exchange teacher's logistical support throughout the year that includes:

-- For fully funded exchange teachers: Arrange housing accommodations (an apartment, a rented room in a house, or a home-stay) in the host community with the understanding that rent and other living expenses will be paid by the exchange teacher (who >will receive a housing allowance).
+- For fully funded exchange teachers: Arrange housing accommodations (an apartment, a rented room in a house, or a home-stay) in the host community with the understanding that rent and other living expenses will be paid by the exchange teacher (who will receive a housing allowance from TCLP).